linnovate/mean/README.md

     $ node server

 ## The Future
-  We are currently working on a extendable module system to make this project more like a framework with support for common modren web development requirements.
+  We are currently working on a extendable module system to make it more like a framework with support for modern web development requirements.

 ## More Information